btholt/complete-intro-to-react/_posts/2016-01-11-react-testing.markdown

   expect(tree).toMatchSnapshot();
 });
 ```

+Your linter is probably yelling at you by now.
+Add `"jest": true,` to the env config object.
+This will ESLint to not warn on Jest's top global variables.

 This is a snapshot test and it's a super cool new feature of Jest.
 Jest is going to render out the component you tell it to and dump the state of that to a file.
 It's basically a free unit test that the computer generates for you.
 If the markup changes in the future unexpectedly, your unit test will fail and you'll see why it failed.